 Our audit committee will consist of , with serving as chairman.
-Rule 10A-3 of the Exchange Act and NASDAQ Global Market or New York Stock Exchange rules require us to have one independent audit committee member upon the listing of our common stock on the NASDAQ Global Market or the New York Stock Exchange, a majority of independent directors within 90 days of the date of listing and all independent audit committee members within one year of the date of listing.
+Rule 10A-3 of the Exchange Act and NASDAQ Global Market rules require us to have one independent audit committee member upon the listing of our common stock on the NASDAQ Global Market, a majority of independent directors within 90 days of the date of listing and all independent audit committee members within one year of the date of listing.
 We intend to comply with the independence requirements within the time periods specified.
-Our board of directors has determined that is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable NASDAQ Global Market or New York Stock Exchange rules and regulations.
+Our board of directors has determined is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable NASDAQ Global Market rules and regulations.
 Our board of directors will adopt, effective upon the consummation of this offering, a written charter for the audit committee, which will be available on our website upon the completion of this offering.